 Once the club elections are complete and the directors and officers have been determined, you may begin to plan for the next fiscal year.
-If your club has not previously completed any type of planning exercise, the Club Quality Initiative and Plan for Your Club's Success are a great place to start.
+If your club has not previously completed any type of planning exercise, the Club Quality Initiative and Build A Vision for Your Club Blueprint for a Stronger Club are a great place to start. take out Build a Vision for Translation and Blueprint out for EN